subscript-publishing/subscript/README.md

 |`equations`|`e`||
 |`centered`|`c`||

-When I update the `\where!` to support rewriting attributes, you'll be able to use such to keep track of labels within a local expression.
+When I update the `\where!` macro to support rewriting attributes, you'll be able to use such to keep track of labels within a local expression.
 Which will be something akin to:

 ![Where labels](assets/preview-images/where-labels.png)